|Location:||Near Sassenage, west of Grenoble.|

 |MAY-2002||25 school children and three escorts trapped in the cave for 6 hours.|

 The Cuves de Sassenage (Cave of Sassenage) is known for a very long time.
 It is the resurgence of a cave river named Germe, which flows out of the impressive cave portal.
 The cave tour follows the river upstream for some time, then it follows a fossil branch of the cave.
-The river has an impact on the the show cave: during floods it is not possible to enter the cave.
-The cave is closed in spring until the snowmelt is over, and in summer after heavy rains it might be closed too.
+The river has an impact on the show cave: during floods it is not possible to enter the cave.
+The cave is closed in spring until the snow melt is over, and in summer after heavy rains it might be closed too.
 The cave is hydrologically connected to the nearby Gouffre Berger, this was found out by a dye tracing experiment.
-The Gouffre Berger is rather famous, as it once was the deepest cave of the world.
+The Gouffre Berger is rather famous among cavers, as it once was the deepest cave of the world, and a visit is a very demanding cave tour with many vertical parts.